 Human Rights Watch encouraged state and local officials in Tulsa, Oklahoma, in May to compensate relatives and survivors of the 1921 Tulsa Race Massacre, in which a white mob murdered several hundred Black people and demolished an affluent Black neighborhood.

-Following the Covid-19 pandemic, many persons of Asian heritage faced violence and racial discrimination.
-President Donald Trump has regularly used racial words to describe the virus.
+Following the Covid-19 pandemic, many persons of Asian heritage faced violence and racial discrimination, particularly as anti-Asian slurs were used to describe the coronavirus.

 7 – Gun Violence